nautnatic/ans-safety-validation/README.md

 # Start simulation
-In the docker-compose the arena-rosnav repository is mounted as a volume into the ros container at the following path:
+In the docker-compose the arena-rosnav repository is mounted as a volume into the ros container at the path defined in the environment variable ARENA_ROSNAV_MOUNTED

 	/root/arena_ws/src/arena-rosnav